MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field HwQueuePageFaulted.FaultedFenceId

-[in] HW queue progress fence ID of the faulted command.
+HW queue progress fence ID of the faulted command.
 If the faulted fence could not be determined reliably PageFaultFlags should have DXGK_PAGE_FAULT_FENCE_INVALID flag set.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedVirtualAddress

-[in] Virtual address of fault, or 0 if the fault has another cause.
+Virtual address of fault, or 0 if the fault has another cause.
 In the latter case, FaultErrorCode field should be used to describe the GPU error.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedPrimitiveAPISequenceNumber

-[in] When per draw fence write is enabled, identifies the draw that caused the page fault, or DXGK_PRIMITIVE_API_SEQUENCE_NUMBER_UNKNOWN if such information is not available.
+When per draw fence write is enabled, identifies the draw that caused the page fault, or DXGK_PRIMITIVE_API_SEQUENCE_NUMBER_UNKNOWN if such information is not available.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedHwQueue

-[in] When DXGK_PAGE_FAULT_FENCE_INVALID is not set, specifies the handle of the HW queue that generated the fault.
+When DXGK_PAGE_FAULT_FENCE_INVALID is not set, specifies the handle of the HW queue that generated the fault.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedHwContext

-[in] When DXGK_PAGE_FAULT_FENCE_INVALID and DXGK_PAGE_FAULT_HW_CONTEXT_VALID are set, specifies the handle of the HW context that generated the fault.
+When DXGK_PAGE_FAULT_FENCE_INVALID and DXGK_PAGE_FAULT_HW_CONTEXT_VALID are set, specifies the handle of the HW context that generated the fault.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedProcessHandle

-[in] Wen DXGK_PAGE_FAULT_FENCE_INVALID and DXGK_PAGE_FAULT_PROCESS_HANDLE_VALID are set, specifies the handle of the process that generated the fault.
+Wen DXGK_PAGE_FAULT_FENCE_INVALID and DXGK_PAGE_FAULT_PROCESS_HANDLE_VALID are set, specifies the handle of the process that generated the fault.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.NodeOrdinal

-[in] Node ordinal of engine generating the notification.
+Node ordinal of engine generating the notification.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.EngineOrdinal

-[in] Engine ordinal of engine generating the notification.
+Engine ordinal of engine generating the notification.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedPipelineStage

-[in] Render pipeline stage during which the fault was generated, or DXGK_RENDER_PIPELINE_STAGE_UNKNOWN if such information is not available.
+Render pipeline stage during which the fault was generated, or DXGK_RENDER_PIPELINE_STAGE_UNKNOWN if such information is not available.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultedBindTableEntry

-[in] A bind table index of a resource being accessed at the time of the fault, or DXGK_BIND_TABLE_ENTRY_UNKNOWN if such information is not available.
+A bind table index of a resource being accessed at the time of the fault, or DXGK_BIND_TABLE_ENTRY_UNKNOWN if such information is not available.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.PageFaultFlags

-[in] Flags specifying the nature of the page fault and recovery policy.
+Flags specifying the nature of the page fault and recovery policy.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.PageTableLevel

-[in] Described page table level which the faulting operation was attempted on.
+Described page table level which the faulting operation was attempted on.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted.FaultErrorCode

-[in] Structure that contains error code describing the fault.
+Structure that contains error code describing the fault.
 Supported starting with Windows 10, version 1703.

 ### -field PeriodicMonitoredFenceSignaled